bmaltais/kohya_ss/README.md

 - Added support for pre-calculation of LoRA weights in image generation scripts.
 Specify `--network_pre_calc`.
   - The prompt option `--am` is available.
 Also, it is disabled when Regional LoRA is used.
 - Added Adaptive noise scale to each training script.
 Specify a number with `--adaptive_noise_scale` to enable it.
+  - __Experimental option.
+It may be removed or changed in the future.__
   - This is an original implementation that automatically adjusts the value of the noise offset according to the absolute value of the mean of each channel of the latents.
 It is expected that appropriate noise offsets will be set for bright and dark images, respectively.
   - Specify it together with `--noise_offset`.
   - The actual value of the noise offset is calculated as `noise_offset + abs(mean(latents, dim=(2,3))) * adaptive_noise_scale`.
 Since the latent is close to a normal distribution, it may be a good idea to specify a value of about 1/10 to the same as the noise offset.